indradb/indradb/README.md

 To build and install from source:

 * Install [rust](https://www.rust-lang.org/en-US/install.html).
 IndraDB should work with any of the rust variants (stable, nightly, beta.)
-* Make sure you have gcc 5+ installed.
+* Make sure you have gcc 5+ and the protobuf toolchain installed.
 * Clone the repo: `git clone git@github.com:indradb/indradb.git`.
 * Build/install it: `cargo install`.